anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Related requirements:** :ref:`inf.ntw.03 <chapters/chapter02:kubernetes architecture requirements>`

-..

    **Baseline project:** *Kubernetes*

-   **Gap description:** Kubernetes does not have an API for network management, therefore a different CNI plugin, like `DANM <https://github.com/nokia/danm>`__ needs to be used to expose Kubernetes network services on an API.
+   **Gap description:** Kubernetes does not have an API for network service (e.g., VPNs) management, therefore a CNI plugin, like `DANM <https://github.com/nokia/danm>`__, needs to be used to expose APIs for Network services.
    Alternatively this is done today with Netconf etc., integration with SDN controllers, for example connecting individual VPNs - e.g., L3VPN - onto the CNF, on demand.